onlyjazz/flask-docs/flaskdata-api/docs/apiflows.md

 studyIds and filters are optional.

 ### /flask/customer/download-billing-reports
-This API download a billing reports folder for the month of the billingDate parameter.
+This API downloads a billing reports folder for the month of the billingDate parameter.

 The billing report zip folder includes all the billing report files for your customer.